 Then take the completed application form to an Australia Post office along with:

-- a security clearance application form (if your internet browser won't open this form print out this static version) or your current security clearance(or UHL)
+- a security clearance application form or your current security clearance(or UHL)

 - a completed criminal history check form if you do not hold a current security clearance (or UHL).